maksimdrachov/zephyr-rtos-tutorial/docs/networking/introduction.md

+## Introduction
+If you have no experience with network programming, I'd recommend first working through [this](https://www.youtube.com/playlist?list=PLfIJKC1ud8ggZKVtytWAlOS63vifF5iJC) course.
+The Lwip stack is very similar to the way the Zephyr Network stack works.

 ## BSD Sockets

 Zephyr offers an implementation of a subset of the BSD Sockets API.
 This API allows to port existing simple networking applications to Zephyr.